Jason Mudrick Was Right About The Secular Decline Of Malls

 - Wrentham Premium Outlet (Plainville, MA)

 No question Simon's Southshore, Copley Place, Shops at Chestnut Hill, and Northshore malls are definitely "A" malls.
 These are all well located, well maintained and have a strong mix of tenants.
 Burlington Mall and Wrentham Premium Outlet are solid.
-Walking through many of these malls, as I like to do channel checks, in January 2020, there were some vacancies, but nothing eye popping.
+Walking through many of these malls, as I like to do channel checks, in January 2020, there were some vacancies, but nothing eye-popping.

 However, Emerald Square, Auburn Mall, and Square One Mall are terrible.
 The amount of vacancies is staggering (notably Emerald Square).
 Admittedly, with an exception of some Simon Florida malls, I haven't traveled to the rest of Simon's stores, but I just want to explain to readers that even Simon Property Group owns some malls that have are most likely worth zero given the low occupancy levels and declining mall traffic.

 Moreover, on November 11, 2019, fellow SA contributor, Adam Levine Weinberg, CFA penned one of his best articles: Mall REIT Investors: Beware of Tesla.
-I'm a fan of Adam's work, as he is always thorough, but this piece standouts for its insights and unique perspective.
+I'm a fan of Adam's work, as he is always thorough, but these piece standouts for its insights and unique perspective.
 Within his piece, Adam explains that the Tesla (TSLA) and Apple Store (AAPL) dramatically skew the average sales per square foot key metrics.
 And if you read the subtext, it means that class A mall operators are painting a more rosy picture of the mall's underlying value proposition and traffic levels.
 Bullish Mall REIT authors have cited these strong metrics as evidence of their bullish thesis, yet the reality is that Tesla and Apple are major exceptions.

 Think like a tenant and not a landlord

-The linchpin to the ultimately trajectory of Mall REITs' future stock prices boils down to can underlying tenants make money signing new or renewing existing leases in these malls?
-In other words, is there a compelling value proposition for tenants such that the all in occupancy cost (the fixed initial build out cost to outfit the space is a sunk cost for renewals) generate enough sales to make this a compelling investment decision for tenants.
+The linchpin to the ultimate trajectory of Mall REITs' future stock prices boils down to can underlying tenants make money signing new or renewing existing leases in these malls?
+In other words, is there a compelling value proposition for tenants such that the all-in occupancy cost (the fixed initial build out cost to outfit the space is a sunk cost for renewals) generate enough sales to make this a compelling investment decision for tenants.
 This is the most important question that Mall REIT investors need to model, wrestle with, and research!
 Unfortunately, I think many investors put the cart in front of the horse and thought about their shiny and fat dividends and didn't do nearly enough work on the value proposition for underling tenants.
 They thought like landlord and not like tenant, and yet tenants ultimately pay those shiny and once fat dividend checks!

 Finally, given the inherent debt levels, as these malls aren't exactly inexpensive to build or maintain, the entire business model is built on the bedrock assumption of at least 93% to 95% occupancy as well as gradual rent increases.

 Based on my the proliferation of e-commerce and the dominance of Amazon (AMZN) (now even more amplified by the shelter in place mandates), I would argue, in most cases, that being a tenant in any mall just isn't a compelling idea for any talented CFO.
 Moreover, I would argue that some of the sharpest retail CFO's have been busy beavers rolling up their sleeves and working with their real estate groups to devise a plan to streamline and optimize their physical store fleet.
 Occupancy costs as percentage of revenue are too damn high.
-If I were a retail CFO, with a large retail fleet, first up on the chopping block, at least in most cases, would be enclosed malls because the all in occupancy cost relative to sales (think occupancy cost as a percent of rent) is no longer compelling in post COVID-19 (and it probably wasn't in 2019 either).
-Not to mention that Amazon only get stronger by the day.
+If I were a retail CFO, with a large retail fleet, first up on the chopping block, at least in most cases, would be enclosed malls because the all-in occupancy cost relative to sales (think occupancy cost as a percent of rent) is no longer compelling in post-COVID-19 (and it probably wasn't in 2019 either).
+Not to mention that Amazon only gets stronger by the day.

 As for the future stock prices, of the Mall REITs, I think we will see bankruptcies and lot of malls, at the individual property level, enter Chapter 7 status.
 Mall REITs have already handed the keys back to banks when the value of the underlying mall exceeds the principal balance left on the debt.
 Depending on the area, it isn't hard to envision many malls will be physically knocked down and the land will be repurposed for other uses (apartments, office buildings, etc.).